In the beginning, there was the empty set

 +------+------+------+------>

-Now, let’s say from now on we’ll identify a natural number with the group to in which it is a result of subtraction.
-As a matter of the fact, what we did here is creation of an equivalent class - we partitioned the whole set of pairs to smaller disjoints subsets, that altogether cover the whole original set N×N\mathbb{N} \times \mathbb{N}, where each pair is identical to the other in some regard (here: same result of subtraction).
+From now on let’s identify a natural number with the group in which it is a result of subtraction.
+As a matter of fact, what we did here is the creation of an equivalence class - we partitioned the whole set of pairs into smaller disjoint subsets that altogether cover the whole original set N×N\mathbb{N} \times \mathbb{N}, where each pair is identical to the other in some regard (here: same result of subtraction).
 Because they are the same (in a way), we might not distinguish between them, and even identify the whole set with them.
 And (as long as we won’t violate the property used to partition them), we can translate the operation on elements of the set to the operation on a whole set.
-E.g. if we add any pairs which represent 1 to any pair which represent 2, we receive a pair that must represent 3.
+E.g. if we add any pairs that represent 1 to any pair that represents 2, we receive a pair that must represent 3.
 Of course, as long as we define that addition properly.

 So, from now on: